RobertoRoos/sawIntuitiveResearchKitWiki/SUJ.md

 | [ECM Labels SVG](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/suj/ECM_Labels.svg)  | [PSM1 Labels SVG](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/suj/PSM_1_Labels.svg)  | [PSM2 Labels SVG](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/suj/PSM_2_Labels.svg)  | [PSM3 Labels SVG](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/suj/PSM_3_Labels.svg)  |

 #### PSMs
-1. Open the PSM 1 and PSM 2 Labels files at the top of this section and print out the document on either letter size paper or glossy white/ clear polyester sheets (glossy white sheets are preferred).
+1. Open the PSM1 and PSM2 Labels files at the top of this section and print out the document on either letter size paper or glossy white/ clear polyester sheets (glossy white sheets are preferred).
 2. Check that the box at the bottom of the document measures 20 cm.
 3. Cut out the label for the joint you are marking.
 4. Align the zero degree measurement with the indented line already on the joint as shown in the images below.